collecttix/ctxSip/README.md

 </script>
 ```

-SSL connections work best because they will allow the user to save the media preferences.
+SSL connections for are required for this to work!

 ## Dependencies